Mixture Martingales Revisited with Applications to Sequential Tests and Confidence Intervals: New Deviation Inequalities for Exponential Families

-where $c$ and $d$ are two constants and $\cC(x)$ is a threshold function.
+where $c$ and $d$ are two constants and $\cC(x)$ is a calibration function.
 For Gaussian or Gamma distributions one can use $c=2, d=4$ while $c=3,d=1$ apply for other one-dimensional exponential families.
-A more crucial difference is the threshold function $\cC$, which can be set to $C^{g_G}$ for Gaussian distributions, to $C^{g_\Gamma}$ for Gamma distributions and to $\cT$ for general exponential families.
+A more crucial difference is the calibration function $\cC$, which can be set to $\cC_{\text{G}}$ for Gaussian distributions, to $\cC_{\Gamma}$ for Gamma distributions and to $\cC_{\text{exp}}$ in general.

-Those three threshold functions are hard to compare at first as they have no closed-form expressions.
-Equation \eqref{eq:T} provides an explicit expression for $\cT$ but that still requires to numerically inverse the function $h$, while $C^{g_G}$ and $C^{g_\Gamma}$ can be numerically approximated by using Proposition~\ref{prop:CalcConvex}.
-In Figure~\ref{fig:CompThres} we compare those three thresholds to the ``ideal'' threshold $C^{g_{\chi^2}}$ where $g_{\chi^2}(\lambda) = - \frac{1}{2}\ln(1-\lambda)$ (see Remark \ref{rem:Ideal}).
-We see that that this idealized threshold satisfies $ C^{g_{\chi^2}}(x) \simeq x + \ln(x)$ and that the thresholds obtained for Gaussian and Gamma distributions are very close to it.
-The threshold function $\cT$ seems to be off by an additive term of order 10.
+Those three calibration functions are hard to compare at first as they have no closed-form expressions.
+Equation \eqref{eq:T} provides an explicit expression for $\cC_{\text{exp}}$ but that still requires to numerically invert the function $h$, while $\cC_{\text{G}}$ and $\cC_{\Gamma}$ can be numerically approximated using Definition~\ref{def:Cg} which requires to minimize a convex function.
+In Figure~\ref{fig:CompThres} we compare those three thresholds to the ``ideal'' calibration function $C^{g_{\chi^2}}$ where $g_{\chi^2}(\lambda) = - \frac{1}{2}\ln(1-\lambda)$ (see Remark \ref{rem:Ideal}).
+We see that that this idealized calibration satisfies $ C^{g_{\chi^2}}(x) \simeq x + \ln(x)$ and that the calibration functions obtained for Gaussian and Gamma distributions are very close to it.
+The function $\cC_{\text{exp}}$ seems to be off by an additive term of order 10.

-Despite this slightly larger threshold, our general exponential family result is interesting for the following reasons.
-First, obviously it covers more distributions like Bernoulli distributions that are often relevant for applications of multi-armed bandits.
-Then, one can note that Theorem~\ref{thm:DevExpo} can be made tighter in case only one-sided deviations are measured (when $N_a(t)d^+(\hat{\mu}_a(t),\mu_a)$ or $N_a(t)d^-(\hat{\mu}_a(t),\mu_a)$ are used): $\cT$ can be replaced by a slightly smaller threshold in that case, as mentioned below in the proof of Theorem~\ref{thm:DevExpo}, by choosing a prior supported only on positive or negative values.
-However, the method discussed in Section~\ref{sec:nicecase} cannot be adapted to obtain better results for one-sided deviations.
-Finally, the presence of the positive part in the definition of $Y_a(t)^{\pm}$ lead to the following improved result:
+Despite this slightly larger calibration function, the general result of Theorem~\ref{thm:DevExpo} is interesting for the following reasons.
+First, obviously it covers more distributions like Bernoulli and Poisson distributions that are often relevant for applications of multi-armed bandits.
+Then, we noted that Theorem~\ref{thm:DevExpo} can be made tighter in case only one-sided deviations are measured (when $N_a(t)d^+(\hat{\mu}_a(t),\mu_a)$ or $N_a(t)d^-(\hat{\mu}_a(t),\mu_a)$ are used): $\cC_{\text{exp}}$ can be replaced by the slightly smaller threshold $\tilde{\cC}_{\text{exp}}$.
+In contrast, the construction presented in Appendix~\ref{sec:nicecase} cannot be easily adapted to obtain better results for one-sided deviations for Gaussian or Gamma distributions.
+Finally, the presence of the positive part in the definition of $Y_a(t)^{\pm}$ leads to the following improved result holding uniformly over subsets: